M1nJun/SummerResearch23/ThingsToConsider.md

+Everything that you need to know is already in the README.md.
+The purpose of this is to make your life easy and not having to skim through the whole README to know what to do.

 I'll assume that you have a Python3 installed OSX.
 You need to create a Search.exe to run the program.
 Run this command on your terminal.